torvalds/linux/Documentation/PCI/pci-error-recovery.rst

 is isolated, in that all I/O is blocked: all reads return 0xffffffff, all writes are ignored.

+Similarly, on platforms supporting Downstream Port Containment (PCIe r7.0 sec 6.2.11), the link to the sub-hierarchy with the faulting device is disabled.
+Any device in the sub-hierarchy becomes inaccessible.

 STEP 1: Notification
 --------------------